raghulrajn/Machine-Learning-D-R-Y/README.md

-# Quick-Pandas-templates
+# Don't Repeat Yourself
-This repository contains quick python scripts that are repeatedly used in EDA on dataset
+This repository contains common Machine learning and pandas scripts that are usually used for Feature engineering, Plotting and ETL purposes